 Never "out" a student to their family (or others) without their consent.
-LGBTQ students have the right to come out to others at their own pace, and often have valid reasons to wait.
+LGBTQ students have the right to come out to others at their own pace and often have valid reasons to wait.
 "Out" or not, they may have witnessed homophobic or transphobic behavior at home.
 Telling their family about their sexual orientation or gender identity could compromise both their trust and their safety.

-- → Meet families where they are.
+- Meet families where they are.
 Avoid finger wagging or demanding language such as, "You have to do this for your child."
 This may cause defensiveness or, worse, backlash.
-Instead, start from the assumption that each family cares deeply for their LGBTQ child, and try to help them understand how nonacceptance could negatively impact the well-being of their child and their family dynamic. - Use an evidence-based approach.
-Some parents will be genuinely curious or ignorant as to what it means that their child is gay, bi, gender nonconforming, etc., asking questions like "How could they know?" or "What does that mean?"
+Instead, start from the assumption that each family cares deeply for their LGBTQ child and try to help them understand how nonacceptance could negatively impact the well-being of their child and their family dynamic.

+- Use an evidence-based approach.
+Some parents will be genuinely curious or ignorant as to what it means that their child is gay, bi or gender nonconforming.
+They may ask questions like "How could they know?" or "What does that mean?"
 Others may be more hostile or dismissive.
 In both situations, point to research when available.
-Avoid losing calm.
-If they are open to it, ask families what kinds of
+Stay calm.
+If they are open to it, ask families what kinds of guidance

+WHAT DO I DO IF...
 A STUDENT COMES OUT TO ME?

 It's natural to want to respond appropriately if an LGBTQ student comes out or discloses the orientation of a family member.
 Just remember this guiding principle: Focus on the student, not yourself.
-Here are some general suggestions to keep to help you act as an affirming ally when the situation occurs.
+Here are some general suggestions to help you act as an affirming ally when the situation occurs.